Sudokkho’s Gender and Social Inclusion Strategy used three complementary approaches to mainstream GSI:

 The programme adopted different approaches for the RMG and Construction sectors, as the barriers faced by women and the disadvantaged were different.

 By increasing the skills of the industry’s largely female workers and creating a more inclusive training system, Sudokkho aimed to create opportunities for better pay and career progression.
-Criteria for IBT selection that requires factories to select senior SMOs to be trained as trainers have ensured that the majority of Sudokkho trainers (64%) were female, offering a new career progression route for women and consequent benefits of increased income, confidence, and social status.
+Criteria for IBT selection that requires factories to select senior SMOs to be trained as trainers have ensured that the majority of Sudokkho trainers (64%) were female, offering a new career progression route for women and the consequent benefits of increased income, confidence, and social status.
 Encouragement of factories to select female supervisors (9% of supervisors trained were women) and assessors (58% of assessors trained were women) for training also enabled female workers opportunities to enhance skills.

 In the construction sector, Sudokkho focussed on entry and popularisation of ‘non-traditional’ occupations, such as plumbing and house electrician, for women.
-Sudokkho built capacity of PTPs to identify strategies to recruit, retain, deliver an inclusive and safe training environment, and place women in employment.
+Sudokkho built the capacity of PTPs to identify strategies to recruit, retain, deliver an inclusive and safe training environment, and place women in employment.

 “One of the most important change that Sudokkho training has brought is bridging the gap between management and us.
 Now, we too, can participate in the meetings with the management, which gives us a sense of empowerment.”